Does Fish Oil Lower Cholesterol?

 Your yearly blood panel came back, and your doctor isn’t impressed with your numbers.
 Turns out, you’re one of the 94 million Americans with high cholesterol.
 Untreated high cholesterol can place you at a higher risk for heart disease and stroke.

 Armed with this news and a can-do attitude, you begin a mission to lower your cholesterol without the use of prescription medication (under your doctor’s care, of course).
-Your doctor recommends eating better, exercising more and taking fish oil supplements.
+Your doctor recommends eating better, exercising more, and taking fish oil supplements.

-Omega-3 seems to get good press for being heart healthy, so it seems only natural that taking a fish oil supplement would help lower unhealthy cholesterol, right?
+Omega-3 seems to get good press for being heart-healthy, so it seems only natural that taking a fish oil supplement would help lower unhealthy cholesterol, right?

 Before you buy your first burpless bottle, let’s talk about what science has to say about fish oil, cholesterol, and another fatty acid you may not have heard about.
+We’ll help you determine whether or not you’re doomed to a life of cod liver and krill supplements or if there’s a better option.

 What is Fish Oil?

-Fish oil supplements contain ALA, DHA, EPA and often, a lot of less desirable ingredients, toxins, and fillers.
+Fish oil supplements contain ALA, DHA, EPA, and often, a lot of less desirable ingredients, toxins, and fillers.
 Most fish oil supplements are derived from — just as it sounds like — fish, which results in the fishy smell and taste of many of these supplements.
 Even burpless formulas can’t completely rid you of the fish-like aftertaste.
 Most people simply grow accustomed to it.

-What is Cholesterol?
+What Is Cholesterol?

 Cholesterol is a wax-like substance that is found in your blood.
 It’s not all bad; your body needs cholesterol to build healthy cells, synthesize hormones, and produce vitamin D. However, too much cholesterol gets sticky, taking up residency on the walls of your arteries and causing damage.

 There are two “types” of cholesterol: LDL (low-density lipoprotein-cholesterol) and HDL (high-density lipoprotein).
-LDL transports cholesterol molecules in your blood to your arterial walls, and packs that cholesterol into the arterial tissues.
+LDL transports cholesterol molecules in your blood to your arterial walls and packs that cholesterol into the arterial tissues.
 It’s considered “bad” cholesterol because it’s the type that causes clogged arteries, contributes to heart attacks and coronary heart disease, and leads to high triglyceride levels.

 HDL cholesterol is considered “good” cholesterol.
 HDL collects excess cholesterol molecules and carries them to the liver to be metabolized.
 It’s important to have healthy HDL cholesterol levels to keep unhealthy LDL cholesterol levels lower.